 God gives every believer spiritual gifts to be used in ministry.
 These are special God-empowered abilities for serving him that are given only to believers.
 The Bible says, “Whoever does not have the Spirit cannot receive the gifts that come from God’s Spirit” (1 Corinthians 2:14 GNT).

 Because God loves variety, and he wants us to be special, no single gift is given to everyone.
 Also, no individual receives all the gifts.
-If you had them all, you’d have no need of anyone else, and that would defeat one of God’s purposes – to teach us to depend on each other.
+If you had them all, you’d have no need from anyone else, and that would defeat one of God’s purposes—to teach us to depend on each other.

 Your spiritual gifts were not given for your own benefit but for the benefit of others, just as other people were given gifts for your benefit.

 Sometimes spiritual gifts are overemphasized to the neglect of the other factors that God uses to shape you for service.
 Your gifts reveal one part of God’s will for your ministry, but not all of it.
 There’s much more.

 The Bible uses the term “heart” to describe the bundle of desires, hopes, interests, ambitions, dreams, and affections that you have.
 Your heart represents the source of all your motivations—what you love to do and what you care about most.
 Even today, we still use the word in this way when we say, “I love you with all my heart.”

 What is in your heart is what you really are, not what others think you are, or what circumstances force you to be.
 Your heart is the real you.
 It determines why you say the things you do, why you feel the way you do, and why you act the way you do.

 God had a purpose in giving you these inborn interests.
 Your emotional “heartbeat” is the second key to understanding your shape for service.
 Don’t ignore your interests—consider how they might be used for God’s glory.
 There is a reason that you love to do these things.